 Though certainly divisive in its approach to its controversial themes, America Latina is also a film whose ambiguity is precisely what makes it so psychologically fascinating and complex, allowing for plenty of introspective moments and making good use of its central mystery to keep us engaged throughout.
 Both an earnest meditation of life and an unapologetically authentic character study, Fabio and Damiano D’Innocenzo’s latest film is just as disarming, captivating and unsettling as it needs to be, making for haunting storytelling that will stay with you long after the credits roll.

 America Latina premiered in competition at the 2021 Venice Film Festival on Thursday, September 9, 2021.
-The film will be released in Italian cinemas in November.
+The film was released in Italian cinemas in November.